open-feature/mcp/README.md

   OpenFeature SDKs
 - **MCP stdio Transport**: Intended for local usage by MCP-compatible clients

+This server is published to the [MCP Registry](https://registry.modelcontextprotocol.io) under `dev.openfeature/mcp`.

 ## Configure your AI client (local)

 ### Cursor